roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 > You just need one of the entries to work.
 Depdending on how long does your DNS provider takes time to propagate the
 > changes, your domain should start pointing at your github pages repo within a few minutes to a couple of hours.
+> This site is also hosted in github pages.
+You can find the repository [here](https://github.com/roshangautam/roshangautam).

 **_Thats it folks !!!_**